kuma35/thinking-forth-jp/sphinx/chapter2.rst

 To simplify, quantize.

-concludes:
+Moore concludes:

 It takes arrogance to go back and say “You didn’t really mean this,” or “Would you mind if I took off this page and replaced it with this expression?”
 They get annoyed.
 They want you to do what they told you to do.

-took this attitude when he redesigned Forth [stuart80]_.
+LaFarr Stuart took this attitude when he redesigned Forth [stuart80]_.
 He didn’t like the input buffer, so he implemented Forth without it, and discovered he didn’t really need an input buffer.